nishadtupe/Custom-Oracle-DB-Monitoring/README.md

 # Custom-Oracle-DB-Monitoring
-The repository contains script to monitor databases with custom scripts.
+The repository has custom database monitoring scripts.
+1- Script to monitor the Inactive- Sessions
+2- Script to monitor the Blocking Locks and killing blocking locks ((Blocking 10 mins and above)